rouzwelt/_rainlang/README.md

 // to import
 import { Parser } from "rain-sdk";

-// to set the custom opmeta
+// to set the custom opmeta, if not set the default standard rain
+// OpMeta will be used
 Parser.set(opmeta);

+// to set the custom details of GTE and LTE opcodes.
+// NOTE: LTE,  GTE and INEQ are not native Rain Standard opcodes, so
+// are provided virtually by Parser itself and their properties such as
-// to set the custom details of GTE and LTE opcodes Parser.setGteMeta([, name [, description [, data [, description]);
+// the name, description, etc can be modified by the user Parser.setGteMeta([, name [, description [, data [, description]);
 Parser.setLteMeta([, name [, description [, data [, description]);